pingcap/docs/tune-region-performance.md

 ## Overview

-TiKV automatically [shards bottom-layered data](/best-practices/tidb-best-practices.md#data-sharding), data is split into multiple Regions, each storing data for a specific key range.
+TiKV automatically [shards bottom-layered data](/best-practices/tidb-best-practices.md#data-sharding).
+Data is split into multiple Regions based on the key ranges.
 When the size of a Region exceeds a threshold, TiKV splits it into two or more Regions.

-When processing a large amount of data, TiKV might split too many Regions, resulting in more resources for consumption and [performance regression](/best-practices/massive-regions-best-practices.md#performance-problem).
-For a fixed amount of data, the largest the Region, the smaller the number of Regions.
-Since v6.1.0, TiDB supports setting custom Region size.
-The default size of the Region is 96 MiB, you can reduce the Region number by adjusting it to a larger value.
+When processing a large amount of data, TiKV might split too many Regions, which causes more resource consumption and [performance regression](/best-practices/massive-regions-best-practices.md#performance-problem).
+For a certain amount of data, the larger the Region size, the fewer the Regions.
+Since v6.1.0, TiDB supports setting customizing Region size.
+The default size of a Region is 96 MiB.
+To reduce the number of Regions, you can adjust Regions to a larger size.

-Enable [Hibernate Region](/best-practices/massive-regions-best-practices.md#method-4-increase-the-number-of-tikv-instances) or [`Region Merge`](/best-practices/massive-regions-best-practices.md#method-5-adjust-raft-base-tick-interval) can also reduce the performance overhead of too many Regions.
+To reduce the performance overhead of many Regions, you can also enable [Hibernate Region](/best-practices/massive-regions-best-practices.md#method-4-increase-the-number-of-tikv-instances) or [`Region Merge`](/best-practices/massive-regions-best-practices.md#method-5-adjust-raft-base-tick-interval).

 ## Use `region-split-size` to adjust Region size

 > **Warning:**
 >
 > Currently, customized Region size is an experimental feature introduced in TiDB v6.1.0.
 It is not recommended that you use it in production environments.
-The risks are:
+The risks are as follows:
 >
-> + More prone to performance jitter.
+> + Performance jitter might be caused.
-> + Query performance regression, especially when querying a large amount of data.
+> + The query performance, especially for queries that deal with a large range of data, might decrease.
-> + The schedule operator slows down.
+> + The Region scheduling slows down.

-You can adjust the Region size with [`coprocessor.region-split-size`](/tikv-configuration-file.md#region-split-size).
-It is recommended to set it to 96 MiB, 128 MiB, 256 MiB.
-The larger the `region-split-size`, the more jittery the performance will be.
-It is not recommended to set the Region size over 1 GiB and strongly recommend setting it below 10 GiB.
-When using TiFlash, the Region size should not exceed 256 MiB.
-When using the Dumpling tool, the Region size should not exceed 1 GiB and you need to reduce the concurrency after increasing the Region size, otherwise, TiDB might OOM.
+To adjust the Region size, you can use the [`coprocessor.region-split-size`](/tikv-configuration-file.md#region-split-size) configuration item.
+The recommended sizes are 96 MiB, 128 MiB, or 256 MiB.
+The larger the `region-split-size` value, the more jittery the performance will be.
+It is NOT recommended to set the Region size over 1 GiB.
+Avoid setting the size to more than 10 GiB.
+When TiFlash is used, the Region size should not exceed 256 MiB.

+When the Dumpling tool is used, the Region size should not exceed 1 GiB.
+In this case, you need to reduce the concurrency after increasing the Region size; otherwise, TiDB might run out of memory.

 ## Use bucket to increase concurrency

-When the Region size is large, you can set [`coprocessor.enable-region-bucket`](/tikv-configuration-file.md#enable-region-bucket-new-in-v610) to `true` to increase the query concurrency.
-This config divides a Region into several buckets, which is smaller ranges within a Region.
-The bucket is used as the unit of concurrency query to improve the scan concurrency.
-You can control the bucket size with [`coprocessor.region-bucket-size`](/tikv-configuration-file.md#region-bucket-size-new-in-v610), the default value is `96MiB`.
+When the Region size is set larger, you need to set [`coprocessor.enable-region-bucket`](/tikv-configuration-file.md#enable-region-bucket-new-in-v610) to `true` to increase the query concurrency.
+When you use this configuration, Regions are divided into buckets.
+Buckets are smaller ranges within a Region and used as the unit of concurrent query to improve the scan concurrency.
+You can control the bucket size using [`coprocessor.region-bucket-size`](/tikv-configuration-file.md#region-bucket-size-new-in-v610), the default value is `96MiB`.